rogeriog/MatterVial_SupportData/README.md

-# Bridging Feature-Based Models and Graph Neural Networks
+# Supporting Data: Bridging Feature-Based Models and Graph Neural Networks

 This repository contains the data and code used to support the findings in the paper: